tgnemecek/core-website/src/collections/pages/coaching.md

     3. SOS: Switch Off Stress app (1-2 min relief at your fingertips).

     You can also take a **Premium Profile** for a comprehensive report on your strengths and weaknesses, plus specific ways to improve.

     And check out our **excellent seminars:** *Improving Productivity, Removing Stress, Increasing Prosperity, Reducing Procrastination*, and the *Leading Your Life and Work* coaching program.

-Click the message link below to ask questions about how CORE Coaching could transform your life, work & relationships, now and forever.
+    Click the message link below to ask questions about how CORE Coaching could transform your life, work & relationships - now and forever.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600816113/Coaching_cropped_ibup02.jpg
 benefits: |-
   * Feel Stuck, anxious, frustrated, bored; lack direction; job is poor fit.